For every company, regardless of its line of business, the customer should come first.

 The key is to employ emotional intelligence testing as a part of the hiring process.
 Doing so will help in the selection of customer service employees that are capable of divining the needs of each specific customer on an intuitive and repeatable basis.
 Those customer satisfaction tips will form the foundation of the business' entire approach to the customer experience, as it is then possible to design a personalized strategy to handle individual customers by grouping them by personality type.

 Building Customer Profiles

 When an intuitive and emotionally intelligent customer service staff has been selected and hired, the best way to make use of their innate skills is to develop plans for how to deal with the individual types of customers they're likely to encounter.
-In general, customers will fall into one of four personality types, each with its own distinct set of customer service desires:
+In general, customers will fall into one of four personality types, each with its own distinct set of customer service satisfaction desires:

 - Analytical – Customers who value a no-nonsense, fact-based approach to customer service.
 They want correct, information-rich answers based on specific expertise in the area of inquiry.

 - Personal – Customers that seek a connection with the customer service representative that goes beyond addressing their specific concerns.
 They're looking to build a positive, two-way relationship with the business via the customer service representative.

 - Functional – Customers that expect a predictable and repeatable interaction with customer service representatives.
 These are the types of customers for whom predefined scripts and troubleshooting steps work best.

 - Intuitive – Customers who aren't interested in the process, only results.
 They want quick resolutions with a minimum of interaction.